 Mining systems for the El Cubo/El Pinguico complex are recommended with a measured approach.
-Initially, the mining should commence with methods and means that are well understood and proven in the Guanajuato area.
-Specific recommendations include:

-- 1) Establish a mine plan with specific steps and goals that follows a logical sequence of operations and development.
-This plan is to contain schedules for capital spending, mine development, construction, staffing, environmental and permitting considerations, closure, and production.
-Each of these must contain accurate cost estimates for the planned work. - 2) Employ mechanized overhand cut-and-fill methods with the ability to resue when required in all stoping areas currently planned for production. - 3) Use conventional drill, blast, and haulage equipment in both stoping and development areas.
+A mine plan should be established with specific steps and goals that would follow a logical sequence of operations and development.
+This plan would contain schedules for capital spending, mine development, construction, staffing, environmental and permitting considerations, closure, and production.
+Each of these must contain accurate cost estimates for the planned work.